IntelliTect/Coalesce/docs/pages/stacks/vue/layers/api-clients.rst

 API Client Layer
 ================

 The API client layer, generated as `api-clients.g.ts`, exports a class for each API controller that was generated for your data model.
-These classes are stateless, and provide one method for each API endpoint.
+These classes are stateless and provide one method for each API endpoint.
 This includes both the standard set of endpoints created for :ref:`EntityModels` and :ref:`CustomDTOs`, as well as any custom :ref:`ModelMethods` on the aforementioned types, as well as any methods on your :ref:`Services`.

 The API clients provided by Coalesce are based on `axios <https://github.com/axios/axios>`_.
 All API clients used a shared axios instance, exported from `coalesce-vue` as :ts:`AxiosClient`.
 This instance can be used to configure all HTTP requests made by Coalesce, including things like attaching `interceptors <https://github.com/axios/axios#interceptors>`_ to modify the requests being made, or configuring `defaults <https://github.com/axios/axios#config-defaults>`_.